coriolan-ui/site-gatsby/pages/pages/installation.md

         @include clearfix;
     }

-Or even use any supported variable in your fucking sass/scss stylesheet:
+Or even use any supported variable in your sass/scss stylesheet:

     .container {
         max-width: $XL;